 Visit Abu Dhabi

-A beacon for artistic experience, change and education, Saadiyat Cultural District is a portion of Saadiyat Island entirely devoted to culture and the arts.
-Unprecedented in scale and scope, the district is a live canvas for global culture, that aims to entice local, regional and international visitors with unique exhibitions, permanent collections, productions and performances.
-Its major institutions – Louvre Abu Dhabi, Guggenheim Abu Dhabi and Zayed National Museum – will inhabit some of the finest architectural achievements of the early 21st century.
+Saadiyat Cultural DistrictSaadiyat Cultural District is a centre for culture, the arts and education.
+The district is a forum for global culture that aims to welcome local and international visitors with unique exhibitions, permanent collections, productions and performances.
+Its major institutions include Louvre Abu Dhabi and the upcoming Zayed National Museum and Guggenheim Abu Dhabi.

 Manarat Al SaadiyatTranslated as ‘the place of enlightenment’, Manarat Al Saadiyat is an arts and culture centre located on Abu Dhabi’s Saadiyat Island.
-Featuring gallery spaces, a restaurant and gift shop, Manarat Al Saadiyat welcomes visitors to discover at their leisure the collections of renowned international artists, inspiring local exhibits and programmes of future Saadiyat projects.
+Featuring gallery spaces, a restaurant and gift shop, Manarat Al Saadiyat welcomes visitors to discover the collections of renowned international artists, inspiring local exhibits and the programmes of future Saadiyat projects.
 It is also home to the annual art fair, Abu Dhabi Art.

 Zayed National Museum

 As the United Arab Emirates’ first national museum, Zayed National Museum will highlight the life and achievements of the nation’s founding father and first President, Sheikh Zayed bin Sultan Al Nahyan.
 It will also bring to life the rich history of the UAE, it's place in the region and its cultural connections across the world.

 Housed in a striking building designed by leading architect Lord Norman Foster, the museum will showcase Sheikh Zayed’s story and his lasting influence, with permanent gallery displays and a dynamic exhibition programme.
 Zayed National Museum will also stand as a symbol of the UAE’s modernity and incredible progress in recent years.